Why study in Siena?

 The Siena School Building is located in Castelvecchio, a beautiful, central medieval neighborhood near the Cathedral and Piazza del Campo.

-The school is housed on the top floor of the Istituto Pendola, a beautiful 19th-century building originally set up to house one of the most famous residential Schools for the Deaf in Europe.
+The school is housed on the top floor of the Istituto Pendola, a beautiful Medieval building restored in the 19th-century and originally set up to house one of the most famous residential Schools for the Deaf in Europe.
 Our recently renovated facilities include modern classrooms with a/v equipment, a spacious, luminous fine arts studio, a darkroom, a library, modern restrooms, student lounge and kitchen.

 Thanks to our location, we enjoy stunning views of ancient Siena below us and the verdant Tuscan countryside beyond the city gates.